Score methodology

 Some risks can't be averaged away.

-When PlotScore detects a critical environmental or contamination risk, the composite score is capped — regardless of how well the property performs in other dimensions.
+When PlotScore detects a critical environmental, structural, or seismic risk, the composite score is capped — regardless of how well the property performs in other dimensions.

 Severe flood risk